f5devcentral/f5-big-iq-lab/docs/class3/module1/module1.rst

 Starting BIG-IQ 6.x, BIG-IQ brings the Analytics per Application under the **Application** tab.

+Beginning in BIG-IQ 6.0.0 and BIG-IP 13.1.0.5, the Analytics are being pushed from the BIG-IP to the DCDs.
+Therefore, the communication between the BIG-IP and DCD needs to be bi-directional (e.g. if your BIG-IQ/DCD are on premises the BIG-IP VE are in the public cloud such as AWS or Azure, you will need a VPN between you Datacenter and your public cloud network).

 .. warning:: For more details on how the Analytics are collected on the BIG-IQ,
              read `K96505382`_: The BIG-IP system now pushes statistics data to BIG-IQ DCD.